KosRud/KosRud.github.io/docs/For students (JS)/OOP docs example.md

 :	Distance traveled by the ball per second.

 !!! note
-	The ball does not need a dedicated position attribute, because it inherited one from [CollidableRectangle](#class-collidablerectangle).
+	The ball does not need a dedicated position attribute because it inherited one from [CollidableRectangle](#class-collidablerectangle).

 ### Methods